 Best Esports Betting Sites for Americans

 These are our three top rated esports betting sites for Americans.
-Bovada includes an esports category in their normal sportsbook, while BetOnline and SportsBetting have a dedicated esports section.
+Bovada includes an esports category in their normal sportsbook, while BetOnline and SportsBetting have dedicated esports sections.

 If you also like to bet on traditional sports, then I suggest using Bovada.lv because esports is treated just like another sport on the site.
 This means you can use the sportsbook in the same way for esports betting as you would for traditional sports like NFL betting.